IceHe/lib/snips/books/design-patterns.md

 Intent

-- Encapsulate a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations.
+- Encapsulate a request as an object, thereby letting you **parameterize clients with different requests**, queue or log requests, and **support undoable operations**.

 _Also Known As_